 You will see that the photography websites ranking at the top of the maps listings and search results have Google Reviews.
-This is done via Google Plus, so you must be signed up to Google Plus with a personal profile as well as a business one.
-(In Google Plus, there’s an area of your profile where you can list all of your local information, so don’t miss out on adding all of your local details.)
+This use to be done via Google Plus, but now it’s all in your Google My Business listing.
 Google Reviews is the first place you should be asking your clients for reviews, regardless of the kind of photography you do.
 You need this in order to be ranked locally, so it is very important.
 So once you find your business on Maps, you can send that link to your customers and once you get reviews, you can ask customers to Google you and where it says X amount of Google reviews, they will see an option “ write a review”.

 6. Link to local businesses